 To me, that’s a misconceived plan B. Whereas I strongly believe that sharing failure with other entrepreneurs is very valuable I don’t think this is what advising is about.

-In the early days of Usersnap we got a lot of unsolicited advice and we soon realized, that this will get us nowhere.
+In the early days of Usersnap, we got a lot of unsolicited advice and we soon realized, that this will get us nowhere.
 We asked ourselves: What advice are we seeking and what specifically do we want to know?
-Moreover, we have also asked ourself: What’s in for our advisors?
+Moreover, we have also asked ourselves: What’s in for our advisors?
 Why would someone share their experience?

 After some research, we identified three people we wanted to listen to and we were lucky enough that they agreed to meet us.
 Surprisingly, they spent way more time to listen to us than to share their very own story.
 All of them wanted to understand every detail of our business before they even started to share their opinion.
 Despite their own success, they all were humble when they shared the key events of their own success.